kaunel85/ong-bylaws/bylaws.md

 ----------------------
 97. The Judiciary Committee shall:
     1. Be chaired by the Warden.
-    2. Consist of the Warden and four Active Members not including any member of the executive committee unless they also hold the position of warden
+    2. Consist of the Warden and four Active Members not including any member of the executive committee unless they also hold the position of warden.
-    3. Hold council when necessary, and discipline according to The Code Article XVI
+    3. Hold council when necessary, and discipline according to The Code Article XVI.
-    4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meetings as well
+    4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meetings as well.

 98. Six Active Members are chosen by the Chapter at the beginning of each semester by a top six plurality election to potentially sit on the Judicial Committee with the Warden.
      1. Upon the calling of a Judicial Committee, four of the six Members will be selected by the Warden and Vice-President to sit on the Judicial Committee.
      2. A Member cannot sit on the Judicial Committee if they are involved in the incident for which the Judicial Committee meeting has been called, or if they feel they cannot be unbiased in the matter.
      3. To remove a member of the Judicial Committee, a 66% vote is required by the active chapter.
 If removal is successful, a new member of the Judicial Committee will be elected immediately by a majority vote.
-     4. If the potential judicial members have not been selected for the semester when it is required that one be called, the Warden shall use his best judgement in the selection of four uninvolved, unbiased, and representative members to sit on the committee.
+     4. If the potential judicial members have not been selected for the semester or three or more judicial members declare their unavailability to serve on a committee when it is required that one be called, the Warden shall use his best judgement in the selection of uninvolved, unbiased, and representative members to fill the committee.

 99. To call a Judicial Committee a Member must report before the Executive Committee for an explanation as to why the Judicial Committee meeting must be called.
     1. The Executive Committee can call the Judicial Committee meeting with a 66% vote.
 This decision can be vetoed by the Chapter with a 66% vote of Active Members attending a Chapter Meeting.

 100. Discipline will be determined at the discretion of the Judicial Committee and the Executive Committee, except in cases where disciplinary action has been previously prescribed by The Code Sections 154, 155, and 156.

 101. Failure to pay any fees in full to the Chapter by the designated date will result in immediate suspension, unless other arrangements have been made with the Vice-President and the Treasurer as per Section 59.